 Ponce de Leon lighthouse at the entrance to the Atlantic.The inlet through which we entered the Atlantic is called Ponce Inlet and the lighthouse is Ponce De Leon Light.
 If we could ride the Stream all the way north it would give us a very nice push and we could then hop off at Beaufort inlet.
 The current was reported to be running at between 2 and 3 knots.
 Not a bad hoist if we could catch it.
 After a leisurely departure we entered the Atlantic Ocean at 0953 on 1st May 2022 to meet a rolling sea from the east and an easterly wind at about 15-20 knots as Chris Parker had predicted.
 We bore away on 015 degrees and rolled out the jib, fore staysail, and mainsail.
 All the sails on Britannia are roller furled, controlled from each side of the companionway from the rope decks.
 The sails steadied the boat somewhat, but we still rolled heavily in some of the easterly swells, Sunset at sea.that remained with us for the whole passage.

-It was late afternoon before the wind began to veer and we were able to alter course to 045 degrees to meet our rendezvous with the Gulf Stream about 30 miles to the east.
+It was late afternoon before the wind began to veer and we were able to alter course to 045 degrees to meet our rendezvous with the Gulf Stream about 30 miles to the north east.
 Unfortunately this meant we would not enter it until well after dark and I was disappointed not to be able to see our moving staircase, that is usually quite distinguishable due to the sea color change, from grey-green to a perfect blue.
 Still, we had a spectacular sunset that only a sunset at sea can give.

 Reflection of the stb'd nav light.What did become amazingly apparent as we entered the edge of the stream about midnight was the steady increase in our speed.
 Entering the Gulf Stream is a bit like driving down a slip-road onto an interstate, as you slide into the inside lane then accelerate in the traffic flow.
 As we sailed further into the stream Britannia increased speed markedly, from 6.5 knots to finally 9 and occasionally 10 over the ground, as though we had just hoisted a spinnaker or large Genoa.
 We were now plowing along with a rushing bow wave and a long florescent wake.
 Britannia had a bone in her teeth.